vagnermaltauro/vagnermaltauro/README.md

 Passionate about technology and innovation, I aim to build a robust career in software development.
 I embrace challenges for continuous learning, applying knowledge to create high-performance software.
-My goal is to refine my workflow for efficiency and to deeply understand memory management to develop exceptional applications
+My goal is to refine my workflow for efficiency and to deeply understand memory management to develop exceptional applications.

 Fun Facts
 * I'm learning Java now